DamienSabelPro/gittest/README.md

 Repository for testing git and updated from mac mini TOO.
 Test from eclipse.

-this is a test.
+this is a new test
-test push.
-pouet pouet.
-coincoin.